d-morrison/IntroStatActivities/_book/02-L01-random-assignment.md

 \begin{center}\includegraphics[width=0.4\linewidth]{02-L01-random-assignment_files/figure-latex/unnamed-chunk-1-1} \end{center}

-16.  **What is the purpose of random assignment of the cases in a study to the explanatory variable groups?**
+16.  **What is the purpose of random assignment of the subjects in a study to the explanatory variable groups?**
 \vspace{0.8in}

 17. Suppose the scientists here did randomly assign groups and found that the drug group has a higher proportion of subjects whose heart rates stabilized than the placebo group.
 Can the scientists conclude the new drug *caused* the increased chance of stabilization?
 Explain your answer.